4 Ways to Transfer Wealth to Children

 - If distributions do not go toward qualified educational expenses, then you’ll pay ordinary income tax on the growth and a 10% penalty.
 So if the child decides not to further their education, then be prepared to give this money to another qualified family member or pay the price to take the money back.

 These acronyms stand for Uniform Transfers to Minors Act and Uniform Gifts to Minors Act.
-They’re similar in that they are savings accounts for minor children.
-And the child receives the proceeds when they reach legal age for the state, known as the “age of majority,” typically 18 or 21.
-The difference is that UGMAs are for securities and UTMAs are for almost any other type of asset, including cash, real estate and fine art.
+UTMA and UGMA accounts are similar in that they are statutory custodial savings accounts for minor children.
+Generally, the child gains full access to the funds when they reach the legal “age of majority” for the state in which the account was created, typically 18 or 21.
+The difference is that UGMAs are limited to holding financial assets, such as cash and securities, while UTMAs are more flexible as they can also hold almost any other type of asset, including real estate and fine art.

 - You can manage the account or appoint a custodian.